anitab-org/anitab-org.github.io/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self-review of my own code or materials
 - [ ] I have commented my code or provided relevant documentation, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
+- [ ] I have attached link of deployed site.
 - [ ] Any dependent changes have been merged